 The main threats to sea turtles are marine debris (plastic bags, cigarette butts, etc), fishing (as by catch or stranded in nets), beach development, black market trading, and climate change.
 Protection of turtles has been undertaken in many areas for decades, but unfortunately enforcement is nearly impossible.
 Furthermore marine debris and climate change are global problems, which are difficult if not impossible to solve.

 Since the year 2000, the Thai Navy has been working to protect, rehabilitate, head-start, and release sea turtles at the The Royal Thai Navy’s Sea Turtle Conservation Center in Sattahip.
 For the last decade they have also been working with the local community of Koh Tao to release turtles and create reporting networks for any problems observed.
 For the past 5 years the Save Koh Tao Community Group has been responsible for the releases (50-150 turtles/year), and have been successful in also protecting eggs and hatchlings.
+We have more information about how these sea turtle programs work in our articles section.

 The New Heaven Dive School has been a part of these local efforts since the beginning, and have generally been the ones in charge of caring and keeping the turtles for several days before their release with the local community and the annual Save Koh Tao Festival.